 These health professionals help families understand what is known about the causes of a birth defect and the likelihood that the defect recurring in another pregnancy.

 - Fortunately, in most cases, the risk to the parents of a baby born with a chromosomal abnormality is small.
 For example, parents of a baby with Down syndrome usually have a one percent risk of having another affected baby, plus the additional risk that has the mother’s age.

 - However, there are exceptions.
-For example, a small number of parents whose children have Down syndrome has an alteration in chromosome structure (translocation or inversion) does not affect their own health but can be harmful if it is transmitted to their children.
+For example, a small number of parents whose children have Down syndrome have an alteration in chromosome structure (translocation or inversion) that does not affect their own health but can be harmful if it is transmitted to their children.

 - In some cases, a genetic counselor may recommend that parents perform blood tests to determine if they have this condition and to determine as accurately as possible what is the risk in the next pregnancy.

 Where the families affect these chromosomal abnormalities?

 The doctor treating an affected baby be able to discuss specific family medical problems in more detail or refer you to a specialist.

 It may also be helpful for parents to contact support groups for families of children affected by the same chromosomal abnormality or the like.

 Genetic counselors are a good source of information to get in touch with a group of appropriate support.